 Takeaway Food

-Lovers are out there scraping hearts into the frost on some poor bastard’s windscreen, their breath fogging up the glass like cheap sex in a doorway.
-Rain drizzles down, soft and useless, on rows of scooters hunched in the alley, seats glazed with ice, waiting for some fool to come along and chip it off with a credit card that’s already maxed out.
+lovers paint hearts into the frost and ice on windscreens, their breath fogging up the glass like cheap sex in a doorway. rain drizzles down, soft and useless, on rows of scooters hunched in the alley, seats glazed with ice, waiting for some fool to come along and chip it off with a credit card that’s already maxed out.

-I’m leaning against a lamppost in Brewer Street, cigarette dying between my fingers, watching the whole circus stagger past.
-Couple of hours ago I was parked at The Dog and Duck, swallowing warm rum and stale lies, and now I’ve got a greasy paper bag swinging from my fist—sweet-and-sour pork bleeding through the bottom, straight from one of those neon holes in Chinatown that smell like bleach and compunction.
+I’m leaning against a lamppost in Brewer Street, cigarette dying between my fingers, watching the whole circus of life stagger past. a couple of hours ago, I was parked up at the Dog and Duck, swallowing warm rum and stale lies, and now I’ve got a greasy paper bag swinging from my fist — sweet-and-sour pork bleeding through the bottom, a dirty Chinese straight from a neon joint in Chinatown that smells like bleach and regret.

 bought a porno mag,